VPNX is L3n's Managed Overlay VPN Service.

 The VPNX system has been tested to work well with IP, voice and video in addition to normal data within the limits of the available bandwidth.

 The VPNX server

-The VPNX server itself is based on an OpenVPN software backbone and is hosted in a data centre under L3n control.
-The server is protected using a strong software firewall that only allows valid data and protocols to travel in and out of the server.
-The server is controlled by L3n via encrypted access and the firewall prevents access from anywhere else.
+The VPNX server itself is based on a modern industry standard operating system and is hosted in a data centre under L3n control.
+The server is protected using TWO strong software firewalls that only allow valid data and protocols to travel in and out of the server.
+The server is controlled by L3n via encrypted access and the firewalls prevents access from anywhere else.

 Each customer or VEP network has its own individual VPNX server.
-This further enhances security.
+There is no multi-tenant sharing here.

 VPNX Endpoints – VEPs

 There are several types and sizes of VEPs depending on the power and throughput required: the most common is the smaller, mobile unit.
 The mobile unit runs an embedded copy of the Linux operating system and is very robust as it benefits from: